 - Hepatitis A and hepatitis B

-Since we need to ensure the above requirements are satisfied, we need to sight your original receipt that shows:
+Since we need to ensure the above requirements are satisfied, we'll need to see your original receipt that shows:

 - Full vaccine name